Quarter 4 COVID-19 Business Update — *FREE* Pre-Recorded Webinar

 The IRS has, for years, used the 1099-MISC for all payments made to non-employees.
-In the 2021 tax year, they are making changes.
-The new IRS form 1099-NEC will be the new way to report non-employee compensation for payments made in 2020.
+When you file taxes in 2021, this will be different.
+The IRS form 1099-NEC will be the new way to report non-employee compensation for payments made in 2020.
 Keep reading to learn more about what counts for the IRS form 1099-NEC.

 When is form 1099-NEC necessary?